wildfireOfMine/MyOdinPath/README.md

+# MyOdinPath

+This is a repository that displays an index done in React showcasing my trajectory so far while following The Odin Project's website steps into learning front-end and back-end coding.

+Original Vite README.md:

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.